jchharrell/DatabaseManagement/README.md

-HW3
-This homework shows how we can connect PostgreSQL with flask and insert new rows in our database and select distinct items form our table.
+This program shows how we can connect PostgreSQL with flask and insert new rows in our database and select distinct items form our table.

 ## Quick Start
 ### Local Test Setup
 First, we need to install a Python 3 virtual environment with: